0xPolygon/polygon-docs/docs/zkEVM/protocol/sequencer-resistance.md

 The `sequenceForceBatches` function determines whether each batch in the submitted sequence has been published to the `forcedBatches` mapping for a period of time greater than the `FORCE BATCH TIMEOUT`.

-**Because the MATIC batch fee was paid at the time of publication, it will not be required to be paid again**.
+Because the MATIC batch fee was paid at the time of publication, it will not be required to be paid again.

 If the sequence of forced batches meets all of the sequence conditions, it will be added to the `sequencedBatches` mapping as a regular one.
 As a result, a `sequenceForceBatches` event will be generated.